Billy-Mo97/UCI-cs222p-fall20/report/project4.md

 ### 6. Index Nested Loop Join
-- Describe how your index nested loop join works. for each record we fectch from leftIterator, set the right iterator based on key, for each satisfying right record, join them.
+- Describe how your index nested loop join works. for each record we fetch from leftIterator, set the right iterator based on key, for each satisfying right record, join them.

 ### 7. Grace Hash Join (If you have implemented this feature)